dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/puma.md

 The downside of running Puma with such configuration is the reduced throughput, and it could be considered as a fair tradeoff in a memory-constraint environment.

-Some of the features, available in a Clustered mode, may not work in this configuration.
-Please refer to the [dedicated epic](https://gitlab.com/groups/gitlab-org/-/epics/5303) which captures the list of known limitations, in form of child issues.
-These limitations are:
+When running Puma in single mode, some features are not supported:

 - Phased restart will not work: [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/300665)
 - Puma Worker Killer will not work: [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/300664)

+Please refer to the [dedicated epic](https://gitlab.com/groups/gitlab-org/-/epics/5303) for more details.